 Finally, imperfect measurements seem to forbid contextuality by another mechanism, namely, the transformation of degenerate observables into nondegenerate ones.
 The degeneracy property of quantum observables is fundamental in creating a nontrivial structure of measurement contexts (see the discussion of Vorob'ev's theorem in Sec.~\ref{graphth}).
-In fact, for nondegenerate observables, commutativity becomes a transitive property (i.e., $[A,B]=[B,C]=0$ implies $[A,C]=0$), which guarantees the existence of a NCHV model~\cite{Correggi2002}, in our language, we may say that the compatibility graph is a collection of disconnected cliques (cf. Sec.~\ref{graphth}).
-For physically relevant observables of a single system, the degeneracy is a consequence of some symmetry of the system (think about the rotational symmetry of the hydrogen atom) which is removed when the symmetry is no longer exact (think about the level splitting due to a small electric or magnetic field).
-Arguably, this is the case of imperfect experimental realization (e.g., it is impossible to completely remove any electric and magnetic field).
-In contrast, the symmetries related to the space-time structure are robust, i.e., never removed by small imperfections, and thus preserve the degeneracy of the relevant physical observables (e.g., think about observables of the form $A_x\otimes \openone$ and $\openone\otimes B_y$ for a bipartite system).
-Again, this problem can be analyzed from the perspective of experimental imperfections presented in Sec.~\ref{ssec:compatible}).
+In fact, for nondegenerate observables, commutativity becomes a transitive property (i.e., $[A,B]=[B,C]=0$ implies that $[A,C]=0$), which guarantees the existence of a NCHV model~\cite{Correggi2002}.
+In our jargon, the compatibility graph is a collection of disconnected cliques; see Sec.~\ref{graphth}.
+For physically relevant observables of a single system, the degeneracy is a consequence of some symmetry of the system (consider the rotational symmetry of the hydrogen atom) that is removed when the symmetry is no longer exact (consider the level splitting due to a small electric or magnetic field).
+Arguably, this is the case of imperfect experimental realization (for instance, it is impossible to completely remove any electric and magnetic field).
+In contrast, the symmetries related to the space-time structure are robust, i.e., never removed by small imperfections, and thus preserve the degeneracy of the relevant physical observables (for instance, consider observables of the form $A_x\otimes \openone$ and $\openone\otimes B_y$ for a bipartite system).
+This problem can be analyzed from the perspective of experimental imperfections presented in Sec.~\ref{ssec:compatible}.